 Lebanon Says Infiltration Attempt From Syria Foiled, Denies Airspace Violations

-Lebanon has already heightened security along its 375-km border with Syria, deploying airborne and border guard units at mountain paths and informal crossings.
+Lebanon has already heightened security along its 375-km border with Syria, deploying airborne and border guard units, at mountain paths and informal crossings.– NNN-NNA

-On Thursday, Osama Al-Jaour, a Syrian prisoner from the Homs countryside, died of a heart attack in Roumieh Prison.

-Jaour was sentenced to life by Lebanese authorities in 2013 on the charge of membership in a terrorist organisation.

 Legal Disclaimer: